Ghosts in Chinese culture: Classical literature

 The novel is prominent in modern Chinese culture and has been adapted into numerous television series and video games, even in Japanese popular culture.

 Journey to the West (西遊記) is one of the Four Great Classical Novels of Chinese literature.
-Originally published anonymously in the 1590s during the Ming Dynasty, its authorship has been ascribed to the scholar Wu Cheng'en since the 20th century.
+Originally published anonymously in the 1590s during the Ming dynasty, its authorship has been ascribed to the scholar Wu Cheng'en since the 20th century.

 It tells the story of the monk Xuánzàng and his quest to bring back Buddhist scriptures from Vulture Peak in India.

-Although some of the obstacle Xuánzàng encounters are political and involve ordinary human beings, they more frequently consist of run-ins with various goblins and ogres, many of in whom turn out to be the earthly manifestations of heavenly beings (whose sins will be negated by eating the flesh of Xuánzàng) or animal-spirits with enough Taoist spiritual merit to assume semi-human forms.
+Although some of the obstacles Xuánzàng encounters are political and involve ordinary human beings, they more frequently consist of run-ins with various goblins and ogres, many of whom turn out to be the earthly manifestations of heavenly beings (whose sins will be negated by eating the flesh of Xuánzàng) or animal-spirits with enough Taoist spiritual merit to assume semi-human forms.

-Strange Stories from a Chinese Studio (聊齋誌異) is a collection of nearly five hundred mostly supernatural tales written by Pu Songling in Classical Chinese during the early Qing Dynasty.
+Strange Stories from a Chinese Studio (聊齋誌異) is a collection of nearly five hundred mostly supernatural tales written by Pu Songling in Classical Chinese during the early Qing dynasty.
 The compilation was first circulated in manuscript form before it was published posthumously.
 Sources differ in their account of the year of publication.
 One source claims the "Strange Tales" were published by Pu's grandson in 1740.
 However, the earliest existing print version today dates to 1766.

 Pu is believed to have completed the majority of the tales sometime in 1679, though he could have added entries as late as 1707.

+Other notable collections of supernatural tales that were published later in the Qing dynasty include What the Master Would Not Discuss by Yuan Mei and Notes of the Thatched Abode of Close Observations by Ji Yun.